palantir/conjure/getting_started.md

 # Getting started

-_This guide assumes you want to add a Conjure-defined API to an existing gradle project._
+_This guide adds a Conjure-defined API to an existing gradle project.
+It is recommended to define your API in the same git repo as your server._

 ## 1. Add the gradle plugin

 In your `settings.gradle` file, add some new projects to contain your API YML and Conjure-generated code.
 Conjure YML files will live in `:your-project-api` and generated code will be written to the `-objects`, `-jersey`, `-typescript` projects.
-Note, you can omit any of these projects if you don't need the generated code.
-For example, if you only want to generate Java objects, you can just add the `-objects` project.

 ```diff
  rootProject.name = 'your-project'